Healing and Restoration

 Janet* had been in severe, constant pain.
 Every day before going to bed she would ask God to put her to rest because it was enough.
 In order to continue living she knew that something had to happen.
 “It was time to make a change,” she said, “so I decided to come to Uchee Pines.”

 At the end of her stay, Janet commented, “I know for a fact that God is here and the people who are here are His angels.
 He uses them.
 It’s like they never get tired trying to make you comfortable.”

 Through the Lifestyle Session, Janet’s health made a turn-around.
 “At this moment,” she said when sharing her experience, “not one part of my body is in pain!”
 With face beaming, she praised God, “It’s a miracle!
 The joy that I feel I can’t even explain.
 It makes me want to cry!”

 Healing for Body and Soul

-David* came to Uchee Pines with long hair, cowboy hat and boots, a guitar, and smoking away.
-When he was told that he needed to quit smoking he replied, “I didn’t come here to quit smoking, I came here because of cancer.”
+David* came to Uchee Pines with long hair, cowboy hat and boots, a guitar, and was smoking away.
+When he was told that he needed to quit smoking, he replied, “I didn’t come here to quit smoking, I came here because of cancer.”

 Former guest who came with sarcoidosis, overweight, hypertensive and depressed had this to say about his experience at Uchee Pines:

-The program was very helpful, my health improved and since being on the program, I’ve lost more than 80 pounds.
-My starting weight was 360 pounds and I now weigh 279 pounds.
+The program was very helpful.
+My health improved.
+And since being on the program, I’ve lost more than 80 pounds.
+My starting weight was 360 pounds, and I now weigh 279 pounds.
 I have also gained more enlightenment and have a closer walk with God.
-Moreover, I recommend this program to others and encourage them try it out for themselves.
-I am keeping fit spiritually, staying with the word, staying from the World, and staying in the Lord.
+Moreover, I recommend this program to others and encourage them to try it out for themselves.
+I am keeping fit spiritually, staying with the word, staying away from the world, and staying in the Lord.